 This is by far the most common question we receive during consultations.
-The answer is unfortunately, no. Cannabis companies claim deductions via Cost Of Goods Sold (COGS).
-An expenditure may be an expense for one business (such as a vehicle only used to deliver cannabis), but COGS for another business (same car, but this business uses it only to pick up supplies/inventory).
+The answer is yes there is a list of potentially deductible items.
+Cannabis companies claim deductions via Cost Of Goods Sold (COGS).
+Note that an expenditure may be an expense for one business (such as a vehicle only used to deliver cannabis), but COGS for another business (same car, but this business uses it only to pick up supplies/inventory).
+For this reason you should not be looking at the list as if these are your deductions, more so a list of possible deductions.
 As you can see, maximizing COGS can be quite granular and time intensive.

 Ah yes, one of the most painful issues faced by the cannabis industry, the lack of banking.